fjantunen/sev1/index.md

 The Journey Continues: Further Learning and Resources 🚀

+### Acknowledgements 🙏

+To my family, who never asked why I was obsessed with writing this book—just made sure I didn’t forget to eat.
+Thank you for the support! ❤️

+To Eric, who’s been a great mentor and a constant source of inspiration.

+To everyone I’ve worked with over the years. 🤝

+To my employers—for helping me grow my career and helping me feed my family.

+To the Learning From Incidents community, and to those who’ve pushed reliability thinking beyond dashboards and into the human domain—your work paved the way for this one.

+Thank you to everyone who’s ever written a clear postmortem, spoken up when something felt off, or challenged process for the sake of people.
+You’ve made this field more humane, and this book wouldn’t exist without your example.

+And to anyone who reads this and offers value for value—thank you.
+That exchange means more than you know. ✨

 ### Foreword

 When I got into tech in June 2000—slapping together fugly websites, streaming low-res videos, and trying to keep NT4 servers running—before YouTube was even a concept, I was live streaming, running end-to-end event production and becoming the SME for anything streaming or CDN. 👨‍💻